 Where will we get involved?
 If anywhere?
 Where will we find or create meaning?
 Which causes will we support, champion, die for (if any)?

 Some issues and causes gain popularity, while others, equally meritorious (or egregious) fail to capture the passion of the people.
 How does that work?
 The old bumper sticker used to read “Think Globally, Act Locally.”
 Is that a good message?
 Or not?

 There are no right answers, and there are a thousand and one right answers.

-As leader of an organization, I frequently get recruited (challenged?) by individuals or groups who want me to take on their chosen crusade as mine.
-Suggestions are made that my integrity might be at risk if I do not fall into alignment with their politics or their current call for action.
-The same happens with the College.
+As leader of an organization, I was frequently recruited (challenged?) by individuals or groups who wanted me to take on their chosen crusade as mine.
+Suggestions were made that my integrity might be at risk if I did not fall into alignment with their politics or their current call for action.
+The same happened with the College.

 To be honest, I have never really worked well with that line of arm-twisting.
 My own calling comes from within, and that is how it goes.
 I hope the same is true for you.